MC-Stereo: Multi-peak Lookup and Cascade Search Range for Stereo Matching: Experiments

 \subsubsection{Scene Flow}

 On Scene Flow~\cite{mayer2016large} test set, MC-Stereo achieves competitive results.
 Details results are summarized in Table~\ref{tab:stereo_sceneflow}.
-Visual comparisions are shown in Figure~\ref{fig:vis_sceneflow}.
+Visual comparisons are shown in Figure~\ref{fig:vis_sceneflow}.
 Our MC-Stereo effectively captures intricate details in objects that have fine structures.